 Managing who gets access to what can be a minefield.
 Cue access and roles management.
 A great CMS will make it easy for you to switch roles, edit permissions, re-assign people, or revoke access.
 An even greater CMS also lets you separate different digital projects, like a corporate site, a blog, and an intranet, into different repositories—each with their own set of allowed users.

 Many organisations have an international presence and thus require digital experiences in different languages.
 Being able to swiftly cater to the needs of different content teams in different geographies is a surefire way to delight your editors.

 Helpful messages and labels guide your editors as they get to grips with a new CMS, helping them avoid roadblocks and navigate the platform faster.

 The ability to embed rich web content anywhere is an essential part of a truly dynamic digital experience, and the good news is that they don’t have to be complicated to manage.
-Work with your developers to create macros that simplify embedding html in your rich text editor.
+Work with your developers to create macros that simplify embedding HTML in your rich text editor.

 Reduce the number of page templates

-Give your site a spring clean and reduce the clutter to supercharge your team’s workflow.
+Having too many templating options will confuse your editors when they want to stylise their content.
+Instead, give your site a spring clean and reduce the clutter to supercharge your team’s workflow.

 Upgrade your CMS